JerzyBatygolski/Portfolio_Jerzy_Batygolski/README.md

 4. Simulation of an Ising-doped voter model on a square lattice.
-The simulation was a part of my scientific paper in Physical Review: https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.064120 Tech stack: C, Wolfram Mathematica, Matlab
+The simulation was a part of my scientific paper in Physical Review: https://journals.aps.org/pre/abstract/10.1103/PhysRevE.105.064120 Tech stack: C, Wolfram Mathematica, Matlab, Linux

 #Robotics